Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 Discard and log as a security event if integrity check fails.
 Rejection of access.

 ##### Threat-05-R - Repudiation of Admin Actions
-* Description: Actions performed by OpenShift Operator Framework Admin should be detectable and logged for auditing purposes.
+* Description: Actions performed by  Operator Framework Admin should be detectable and logged for auditing purposes.
 * Mitigations:
 Implement auditing to log all actions performed by the Admin.
 Implement centralized audit collection for suspicious activities.